prevade/cloudjack/README.md

-# CloudJack » AWS Subdomain Hijacking
+# CloudJack

-### Route53/CloudFront Vulnerability Assessment Utility
+### AWS Route53/CloudFront Vulnerability Assessment Utility

-CloudJack scans AWS accounts for subdomain hijacking vulnerabilities as a result of decoupled Route53 and CloudFront configurations.
+CloudJack assesses AWS accounts for subdomain hijacking vulnerabilities as a result of decoupled Route53 and CloudFront configurations.
 This vulnerability exists if a Route53 alias references 1) a deleted CloudFront web distribution or 2) an active CloudFront web distribution with deleted CNAME(s).

-If this decoupling is discovered by an attacker, they can simply create their own CloudFront web distribution and/or CNAME(s) that match the victim's Route53 A record host name.
-Exploitation of this vulnerability results in the ability to spoof the victim's web site content, which otherwise would have been accessed through the victim's CloudFront web distribution and content origin.
+If this decoupling is discovered by an attacker, they can simply create a CloudFront web distribution and/or CloudFront NAME(s) in their account that match the victim account's Route53 A record host name.
+Exploitation of this vulnerability results in the ability to spoof the victim's web site content, which otherwise would have been accessed through the victim's account.

-More information about CloudJacking can be found at https://www.slideshare.net/BryanMcAninch/cloud-jacking
+CloudJacking video at Austin OWASP May 2018: https://www.youtube.com/watch?v=tMMpK0kd5H8

 Requirements:

 1. AWS IAM access key ID and corresponding secret key
-2. AWS CLI installation configured with access key ID and secret key
+2. AWS CLI installation configured with profile(s), access key ID(s), and secret key(s) in ~/.aws/credentials

+        [default]
+        aws_access_key_id=<ACCESS_KEY>
+        aws_secret_access_key=<SECRET>

+        and/or

+        [myprofile]
+        aws_access_key_id=<ACCESS_KEY>
+        aws_secret_access_key=<SECRET>

 3. AWS IAM policy allowing Route53 ListHostedZones and ListResourceRecordSets actions
 4. AWS IAM policy allowing CloudFront ListDistributions actions
-5. Python and python boto3 package
+5. Python and AWS SDK boto3 package
     - pip install boto3

 Usage: